wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 Tasks that always give finite-size trajectories can be defined as **episodic** (like games), whereas tasks that go on forever are defined as **continuous** (like life itself).
-The task we are dealing in this post is episodic, and the length of an episode (max. length of any trajectory) is 300.
+The task we are dealing in this post is episodic, and the length of an episode (max. length of any trajectory) is 300 steps.

 There is a slight addition to the objective defined earlier that is often used: **the discount factor**
 \\( \gamma \\).
-This factor tries to take into account the effect that a same ammount of reward in the far future should be less interesting than the same amount now (kind of like interest rates when dealing with money).
+This factor tries to take into account the effect that a same ammount of reward in the far future should be less interesting to the agent than the same amount now (kind of like interest rates when dealing with money).
 We introduce this by multiplying each reward by a power of this factor to the number of steps into the future.

 $$
 \mathbb{E} \left \{ r_{t+1} + \gamma r_{t+2} + \gamma^{2} r_{t+3} + \dots \right \}